Active and Passive Causal Inference Learning: Background

 \subsection{Preliminary}

 Let $X$, $A$ and $Y$ be {\it covariate}, {\it action}, and {\it outcome} variables, respectively.
 We define the {\it joint}, {\it conditional} and {\it intervention} probabilities as

 respectively.
 We marginalize the covariate variable to obtain the conditional and intervention probabilities.
 We observe that the conditional probability is often different from the intervention probability, $p(Y|A=a) \neq p(Y|do(A=a))$.
 The conditional probability takes into account the prevalence of a particular action $a$ in the population and checks how often a particular outcome $y$ is associated with it.
-On the other hand, the intervention probability does not consider the prevalence of the action $a$ and only considers what the outcome would be had the action been forced to be $a$.
+On the other hand, the intervention probability does not consider the prevalence of the action $a$ and only considers what the outcome would be had the action been forced to be $a$. $p(Y|A=a,x)$ distribution tells us the effect of $A$ on $Y$ given $X=x$, since $A=a$ is assigned directly. $p(Y|do(A=a))$ is a marginal distribution of $p(Y|A=a,x)$ over $X$ and $A=a$ was directly assigned.
+As soon as one incorporates $p(A=a|X)$ or $p(A=a)$, it is not an intervention but a joint.
 See Figure~\ref{fig:condition_intervention_pop} for a graphical illustration.
 This can be understood as removing all the incoming edges to the action variable, i.e. $X \to A$, when we intervene on $A$, as in Figure~\ref{fig:condition_intervention_graph}.
 The intervention probability formula above reflects it by ignoring the probability of a particular action.
+The intervention probability $p(Y|do(A))$ describes the causal effect of action $A$.
+The corresponding causal graph $A\Rightarrow Y$ is a graphical representation used in causal inference to depict the causal relationships between variables in a system (see Figure~\ref{fig:condition_intervention_graph} right).

 Consider the following example that shows how intervention and conditional probabilities are sometimes different and sometimes the same, given two variables. \begin{example} let $C$ indicate whether coffee is hot or cold and $T$ be the thermometer reading that measures the temperature of the coffee.
 Based on our everyday observation, $T$ and $C$ are highly correlated.
 For instance, $p(C=\text{hot}|T=70^{\circ})$ and $p(T=70^{\circ} | C=\text{hot})$ are both high.
 However, it is clear that forcing the thermostat's reading to be high does not cause the temperature of coffee to go up, that is, $p(C=\text{hot}|do(T=70^{\circ}))$ is low despite high $p(C=\text{hot}|T=70^{\circ})$.
 On the other hand, boiling coffee would indeed cause the thermostat's reading to go up, that is, both $p(T=70^{\circ} | C=\text{hot})$ and $p(T=70^{\circ} | do(C=\text{hot}))$ are high. \end{example}